Shlomo Nosson Kotler: Early life

 Born in Kovno, Lithuania, Kotler studied in the Telz yeshiva under Eliezer Gordon and Jacob Joseph.
 He later studied in the yeshiva of Yaakov Charif, who became his rebbe (foremost teacher).
 He received semikhah (rabbinical ordination) from many great rabbis, among them Yitzchak Elchanan Spektor.
 Having already served as a Talmudic lecturer in the Łomża yeshiva at the age of twenty, he became one of the first teachers in the Knesses Yisroel yeshiva in Slobodke.
 A few years later, he accepted the position of Av Beth Din in the city of Uzhvent, near Kovno.

 Career

 In 1893, Kotler's ailing former teacher Joseph, then the chief rabbi of New York City, invited him to serve as his associate.
 Kotler served as rabbi of Congregation Tiferes Jerusalem in New York in Joseph's stead for the next three years.
 In 1896, he joined the newly founded Rabbi Isaac Elchanan Theological Seminary (RIETS) as a rosh yeshiva (dean).

 Unsatisfied with the weak Orthodox Jewish life and practice in the United States, Kotler returned to Europe to serve as rabbi in the cities of Kurshan and Luknik.
-Before World War I, Kotler returned to the United States, settling for seven years in Detroit.
+Before World War 1, Kotler returned to the United States, settling for seven years in Detroit.